-Below, please take a moment to view some of our favorite digital pianos–and ones that are some of the best-selling pianos currently available on Amazon:
+Below, please take a moment to view some of our favorite digital pianos–and ones that are some of the best-selling pianos currently available online:

 Polyphony, or maximum polyphony, indicates how many notes the digital piano can play at once.
 The higher the polyphony, the more notes the digital piano will sustain at once.
 The richest sounding pianos will have a higher polyphony, while lower-grade digital pianos will cut-off the notes or drop them, which has a lesser effect.

 Digital pianos offer as little as 36-note polyphony to as much as over 250.
 If you’re a beginner, you don’t need anything above 64-128 polyphony.
 Even if you’re not a beginner, if you’ll be playing pieces that use only one voice or less complicated pieces, there’s no need for a higher polyphony.

 If you’ve ever seen a grand piano, or any piano with visible strings, you’ll notice that the strings are struck by a small hammer, which ultimately is responsible for the notes you hear when someone plays.
 Hammer action refers to the small hammers that trigger notes, the way an acoustic piano does.